Our Therapists Will Give You a Leg Up

 The first step with any treatment – especially when involving the lower body – is to assess the injury or condition causing pain.
 We are less interested in addressing symptoms (though that is very much a goal), and are instead focused on identifying and treating the root of the problem.

-Arthritis in lower extremity injuries can be painful and difficult for patients.
-When we’re starting treatment with arthritis in the leg, foot and ankle it’s important to set goals to work towards in the rehab process.
-We will work to lower the pain and increase the flexibility of the joints through controlled exercises and manual therapy.
+Arthritis in lower extremity injuries can be painful and difficult for patients, especially in NYC where they are constantly on their feet.
+When we’re starting treatment with arthritis in the leg, foot and ankle it’s important to first control symptoms and set goals to work towards in the rehab process.
+We will work to lower the pain and increase the flexibility of the joints through controlled exercises and different manual therapy techniques.

 Dislocation & Instability

 Dislocations are caused as a result of excessive range of motion and lack of stability and strength revolving the joint.
 At JFPT our team of therapists and trainers work on building a custom plan of care to return the patient safely to normal activity and pain free movement.

 Fractures (Traumatic & Stress)